mvolkmann/blog/src/swift-ui.md

 The right side is the Inspector.
 The center is the main editing area containing two panes.
 The left pane is the code editor and the right pane is the Preview.

 The Preview shows the UI outside of a simulator.
+If it isn't running, press "Resume" to start it.
+It automatically updates when code changes are saved.

+To run the app in the Simulator, click the black triangle at the top.
+That builds the app, launches the Simulator (if not already running), loads the app in the Simulator, and starts it.
+The app is not automatically updates when code changes are saved.
+The triangle must be clicked again to repeat the whole build/load/start process.

 Q: How can you get the simulator to automatically update when code changes are saved?